HDTV (High-definition television)

 Advantages and disadvantages of HDTV

 Picture quality (or resolution, if you prefer) is obviously the biggest advantage of HDTVs, but that's not the first thing you notice.
-If you compare HDTVs with the old-style TVs that were commonplace about 20 years ago, you can see straightaway that the screens are much more rectangular than old-style TVs.
+If you compare HDTVs with the old-style TVs that were commonplace about 20 years ago, you can see straightaway that they're much more rectangular.
 You can see that in the numbers as well.
-An old TV with a 704 x 480 picture has a screen about 1.5 times wider than it is tall (just divide 704 by 480).
-But for a new HDTV with a 1920 x 1080 screen, the ratio works out at 1.78 (or 16:9), which is much more like a movie screen.
+An old-style TV with a 704 x 480 picture has a screen about 1.5 times wider than it is tall (just divide 704 by 480).
+But for an HDTV with a 1920 x 1080 screen, the ratio works out at 1.78 (or 16:9), which is much more like a movie screen.
 That's no accident: the 16:9 ratio was chosen specifically so people could watch movies properly on their TVs.
 (If you try to watch a widescreen movie on an SDTV screen, you either get part of the picture sliced off as it's zoomed in to fill your squarer screen or you have to suffer a smaller picture with black bars at the top and bottom to preserve the wider picture—like watching a movie through a letterbox.)
 The relationship between the width and the depth of a TV picture is called the aspect ratio; in short, HDTV has a bigger aspect ratio than SDTV.

 Photo: Aspect ratio: HDTV (1) gives a more rectangular picture than SDTV (2).

 What about the drawbacks?
 One is the existence of rival systems and standards.
 Typically, HDTV can mean either 720p, 1080p, or 1080i, and it's not just about the television set (the receiver) itself but about all the kit that generates the picture at the TV station and gets it to your home, including the TV camera and the transmitter equipment and everything else along the way.
 In other words, you might have a situation where the signal is 1080i or 1080p but the TV in your home is 720p, or the signal is 1080i but the set is 1080p, in which case the set either doesn't accept the signal or has to convert it appropriately, which might degrade its quality.
 This problem has largely disappeared now more people have converged on 1080p as the standard version of HDTV, which is also known as Full HD (FHD).

 Photo: Interpolation: Programs made for SDTV look fine on SDTVs but fuzzy on HDTVs: if bigger sets use exactly the same picture signal, the bigger you make the screen, the more area each pixel in the signal has to cover and the fuzzier it looks.
 In this example, to make a crude 704 x 480 picture (1) display on a 1920 x 1080 screen (2), we have to scale it up by interpolation so that each pixel in the signal occupies about four pixels on the screen.
 Or, to put it another way, your TV is showing only a quarter of the detail that it can.

 Where next?
 Will televisions keep on improving, giving us ever more pixels and ever-better pictures?
-Manufacturers are certainly moving on from basic 1080p HDTV to what's called ultra-high definition (UHD), currently available in two flavors known as 4K UHD (3840 x 2160) and 8K UHD (7680 x 4320), both using progressive scanning.
+Manufacturers have moved on from basic 1080p HDTV (Full HD) to what's called ultra-high definition (UHD), currently available in two flavors known as 4K UHD (3840 × 2160) and 8K UHD (7680 × 4320), both using progressive scanning.
 (Strictly speaking, 4K and UHD are slightly different things—4K means 4000 horizontal pixels while UHD means double the pixel dimensions of Full HD—but the terms are often used synonymously.)
 Is this any more than a marketing gimmick?
-Are people actually going to want them?
-Maybe yes, maybe no.
+Are people actually going to want ever higher screen resolution?

 The situation is much the same as it is with digital cameras.
 There's a limit to the amount of detail our eyes can process and there are practical limits on how much resolution we really need introduced by things like the bandwidths of Internet connections.
 In the case of digital cameras, manufacturers have long liked to boast about new models with ever more "megapixels," largely as a marketing trick.
 In practice, that doesn't necessarily mean that the images are better (a camera with more megapixels might still have a smaller and poorer image sensor), that your eyes can tell the difference, or that a super-high-resolution photo is always going to be viewed that way (if you upload a photo to your favorite social media site, it will end up scaled down to a few tens or hundreds of thousands of pixels, wasting much of the detail you originally captured—but you don't care about that if you're viewing the image on a tiny cellphone.